-Export to China means bringing your products to the fast-growing market in the world, for exports companies has only one goal: growth in profits.
-Therefore focus on getting your export products into the Chinese market, reach unprecedented Chinese modern consumers is a key point, export to China with reliable Chinese importers will add millions to your business.
+Export to China means bringing your products to the fast-growing market in the world, for exports companies have only one goal: growth in profits.
+Therefore focus on getting your export products into the Chinese market, reaching unprecedented Chinese modern consumers is a key point, export to China with reliable Chinese importers will add millions to your business.

 - Cereal 477%, Dairy, Eggs, Honey 402%, Sugar 395%, Meat & Seafood 278%, Clothing 209%, and Live Animals 209%.

 According to related China authority statistics reporting.
 And keep in mind this list continues to grow with various categories of imported products: such as:

 - Coffee, Tea & Spices, Gems, Precious Metals, Coins 180%, Cotton 179%, Alcoholic Beverages 175%, Cocoa 173%, Leather 169%, Milling Products 166%, Ethnic & Tailored Clothing 163%, Vehicles 161%, Fur-skin & Artificial Fur 159%, Wood 158%, Cereal & Milk Preparations 155%, Pharmaceuticals 151%, Other Food Preparations 150%, Oil 54%, and Art & Collection Items 7,061%

 Exporting to China regulations: export.gov China